 Mbembe is writing in response to the aforementioned idea of Foucault’s biopower and biopolitics.
 While it might be true for some that power exerts itself through systems of discipline which coach and coerce people into behaving in the ways necessary for that system of power to reproduce itself, Mbembe argues that the the powerful also subjugate and control through the exposure to death.

-This is the second throughline in Kentucky Route Zero, which only fully comes into view in its final act: Do those entrusted and/or empowered to provide what is simply necessary to live manage to do it?
+This is finally the second throughline in Kentucky Route Zero, which only fully comes fully into view in its final act: Do those entrusted and/or empowered to provide what is simply necessary to live manage to do it?
 Who is given access to clean drinking water, medical care, safe transit, and food storage?
 Whose homes can survive a disaster?
 And as above, whose fault is it when these things go wrong and how are they accountable?

 Act V—which has a framing and focus that I won’t spoil here, but which took me utterly by surprise, yet which seems (in the best way) necessary and obvious in retrospect—makes the player confront the cost of trying to build something outside of capitalism, a system which wields the power of necropolitcs in order to deny entire styles of life.
 It shows you first hand how bad things can go even in a fairly privileged place when you try to to live in opposition to capital.
 It underscores how capitalism can destroy your infrastructure long before you realize it’s ruined.
 And only then does it ask you: Should we still try to build a life somewhere else?
 (And as is KRZ’s way, it asks you this a number of times, and never exactly tells you that it’s asking you this.)